joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Be prepared to negotiate.
 When applying for startup loans, be prepared to negotiate the terms and interest rates.
 You may also need to provide collateral or a personal guarantee, so make sure you understand the terms of the loan before you sign any agreements.

-## Technology sectors
+# Technology sectors

 Technology sectors refer to specific areas of innovation and development in which technology is used to solve problems and create new opportunities.

-* Biotech, short for "biological technology", focuses on using living organisms or biological systems to create or improve products and processes.
+* Biotech (biological technology) focuses on using living organisms or biological systems to create or improve products and processes.
 This includes fields such as genetic engineering, bioinformatics, biopharmaceuticals, personalized medicine.

-* Fintech, short for "financial technology", focuses on creating new financial services and products, and improving existing ones.
+* Fintech (financial technology) focuses on creating new financial services and products, and improving existing ones.
 This includes areas such as mobile payments, blockchain technology, digital banking, greater financial inclusion, and more efficient financial systems.

-* Medtech, short for "medical technology", focuses on developing innovative medical devices, wearables, telemedicine, and artificial intelligence, diagnostic tools, and digital health solutions to improve patient outcomes and overall healthcare delivery.
+* Medtech (medical technology) focuses on developing innovative medical devices, wearables, telemedicine, and artificial intelligence, diagnostic tools, and digital health solutions to improve patient outcomes and overall healthcare delivery.

-* Edtech, short for "educational technology", focuses on helping students, teachers, and schools.
+* Edtech (educational technology) focuses on helping students, teachers, and schools.
 This includes online learning platforms, educational apps, virtual/augmented reality experiences, improvements in accesbility and inclusivity, and innovative ways for students to learn and engage with courses.

-* Govtech, short for "governmental technology", focuses on improving government operations and public services.
-This includes digital citizen services, e-voting platforms, open data initiatives, smart city technologies, and ways to to make government more efficient, transparent, and responsive to citizen needs.
+* Govtech (governmental technology) focuses on improving government operations and public services.
+This includes digital civics, e-voting platforms, open data initiatives, smart city technologies, and ways to to make government more efficient, transparent, and responsive.

-* Legtech, short for "legal technology", focuses on the practice of law and the delivery of legal services.
+* Legtech (legal technology) focuses on the practice of law and the delivery of legal services.
 This includes legal research, document automation tools, e-discovery platforms, online dispute resolution systems, and ways to make legal services more efficient, accurate, and cost-effective.